 - 1. Subject to the provisions of the Convention, each subsidiary body of the Commission may formulate and submit to the Commission for approval such rules as may be necessary for the efficient conduct of its functions. - 2.
-Pending the approval of such rules, and except as otherwise provided in the Convention, these rules of procedure apply, mutatis mutandis, to the proceedings of subsidiary bodies, including the Scientific Committee and the Technical and Compliance Committee.
+Pending the approval of such rules, and except as otherwise provided in the Convention, these rules of procedure apply, mutatis mutandis, to the proceedings of subsidiary bodies, including the Scientific Committee, the committee referred to in article 11, paragraph 7, of the Convention, and the Technical and Compliance Committee.